What Do Middle School Special Education Teacher Do?

 - Hand held spell checkers

-How Long Does it Take to Become a Middle School Special Education Teacher?
+What work experience do I need to become a Middle School Special Education Teacher?

 Where do Middle School Special Education Teachers Work?